Search

 Confidentiality of Committee Activities

 All activities, records, and proceedings of the committee shall be strictly confidential and conducted in camera.
 No aspect of the committee’s work should ever be discussed outside of the committee and each member of the committee will sign a lifetime binding confidentiality agreement.
 If it becomes apparent that this agreement has been violated, the person who violated the agreement will lose all privileges possible under the CUPE National Constitution indefinitely or permanently, and may be subject to the CUPE National Trial Process.
-All records of the formal complaint processes will be permanently locked away and only the Equity Officer will have access to these records.
+All records of the formal complaint processes will be permanently locked away and only the Staff Representative Equity will have access to these records.
 Every part of this policy must follow the confidentiality procedures under Appendix B.

 Appeal of Resolution